jadvrodrigues/CustomNavMesh/README.md

 # Custom Nav Mesh

 Alternative to Unity's NavMesh system where the **agents avoid the other non-moving agents** in their pathing.
 It uses the official navigation system, but you have to use its components instead.
 Compatible with **NavMeshComponents**.

-**Disclaimer:** This tool has not been thoroughly tested.

 ## How it works